Streeton Trio

 The Streeton Trio won the 2011 Musica Viva Chamber Music Competition.

-From 2010-2013 the trio studied at the European Chamber Music Academy.
+From 2010 to 2013, the trio studied at the European Chamber Music Academy.

-Formerly based in Switzerland and then Germany, the trio is now based in Sydney, Australia and performs internationally.
+Formerly based in Switzerland and then Germany, the trio is now based in Sydney, Australia, and performs internationally.
 They have made three recordings, including a CD of the music of Elena Kats-Chernin, another with works by Joseph Haydn, Ludwig van Beethoven and Roger Smalley, and another with trios by Ravel and Brahms.